 Despite being firmly on the tourist – not to mention bachelor party – trail these days, Prague remains one of Europe’s cheapest capital cities to visit.
 For just a few Czech Crowns you can enjoy a hearty meal, washed down with decent local beer, of course.
 The city itself is a beauty, crammed full of history and perfect for leisurely explorations by foot.

-Don’t be put off Greece by the country’s economic crisis – if anything, the current financial situation is all the more reason to travel here and to support the local people.
-The situation does mean that prices are currently cheaper than usual, which is no bad thing if you’re on a budget, and means that you might be able to squeeze an extra island or two into your itinerary.
+Don’t be put off Greece by the country’s ongoing economic crisis – if anything, the financial situation is all the more reason to travel here and to support the local people.
+The situation does mean that prices are still cheaper than they once were, and that means that you might be able to squeeze an extra island or two into your itinerary.
 Pay by credit card in advance, but take enough cash with you for your travels, and you’re pretty much guaranteed an amazing trip.

 It’s hard not to fall under the spell of Guatemala and its compelling mix of natural beauty, Maya traditions and colonial legacies.
 Rock-bottom prices make this one of the best places to study Spanish; once your linguistic skills are up to scratch, jump onto one of the country’s famous camionetas or “chicken buses” to explore, soak up the sights of graceful Antigua, or be wowed by the monumental Maya temples of Tikal.

-It’s easy to extend your trip to see more of Central America, too – check out The Rough Guide to Central America on a Budget for advice.
+It’s easy to extend your trip to see more of Central America, too.
+Check out The Rough Guide to Central America on a Budget for advice, and also discover why you shouldn’t rush through Guatemala City.

-Often unfairly overlooked as a holiday destination, Bulgaria has a lot to offer budget travellers – not least some of the most deserted beaches in Europe, at bargain prices.
+Often unfairly overlooked, Bulgaria has a lot to offer budget travellers – not least some of the most deserted beaches in Europe, at bargain prices.
 In addition to its appealing coastline, there’s also lots of lovely old towns, including Varna on the coast and ancient Plovdiv, and a number of dramatic mountain ranges that are perfect for exploration on foot or by bike.

 India remains one of the ultimate destinations for budget travellers – there are few countries where you can still travel so extensively and eat so well for so little.
 If you’re after a beach break, eschew Goa for the gorgeous beaches of the temple town of Gokarna; for amazing food, it’s hard to beat the puris and kebabs of Mumbai’s street stalls; or head to the Golden City of Jaisalmer from where you can explore the seemingly endless sands of the Thar Desert.